Stochastic Quantization of Axial Vector Gauge Theories

 where

 The two point correlation function, such as the one appearing in \eqref{EQ91}, is also known as \(G\) propagator for the axial vector field.
 This is just the Green function for the Langevin equation.
-The presence of \(\theta\) function must be noted.
+The presence of \(\theta\) function in the \(G\)- propagator be noted.

 Recall that in CQFT of Yukawa coupling \(g\bar{\psi}\gamma^5\psi\) of a spin zero field \(\phi\) coupled to a fermion the scalar four point function is divergent and a \(\phi^4\) counter term is required.
 Even if such a term is not included in the Lagrangian as coupling term, it needs to be added to the Lagrangian in order to remove ultraviolet divergences.
-Therefore the renormalized theory has a new, unknown parameter, \(\lambda\) appearing in the renormalized Green functions.
+Therefore, the renormalized theory has a new unknown parameter, \(\lambda\), appearing in the renormalized Green functions.
 Something similar happens in SQM of axial vector \(U(1)\) gauge theory we are considering here, but there are important differences.